 Member states of all six WHO Regions have set goals for measles elimination.
 “Countries urgently need to prioritize maintaining and improving immunization coverage.
 Failure to reverse this alarming trend could jeopardize the momentum generated by a decade of achievements in reducing measles mortality,” said Dr Strebel.

 Meeting these goals on time is one of the six goals of the Global Vaccine Action Plan, endorsed by all member states at the World Health Assembly in 2012.Despite being vaccine-preventable, measles is still an important cause of death and disability among children worldwide.
 Strong efforts are needed to maintain the current level of control and to continue reducing the number of cases and deaths.
-WHO and its partners in the Measles & Rubella Initiative have been warning for a number of years that the disease has the potential to rebound if vaccination and surveillance efforts are not maintained and strengthened.
+WHO and its partners in the Measles & Rubella Partnership have been warning for a number of years that the disease has the potential to rebound if vaccination and surveillance efforts are not maintained and strengthened.

 While the increase in the disease in 2013 was in large part due to outbreaks in China, the Democratic Republic of the Congo, and Nigeria, sizeable outbreaks were also reported in other parts of the world.
 Progress is stalled in the WHO Eastern Mediterranean region, where weak health systems and conflict and population displacement have hampered vaccination efforts.
 Meanwhile, the European region has seen measles re-emerge with outbreaks in a number of countries including Georgia, Turkey and Ukraine, and renewed high-level political commitment is needed to reverse this trend.